A young person wearing a paper hat showing the various parts of the brain smiles at the camera

 British Science Week

-Celebrate British Science Week with us on Saturday 18 and Sunday 19 March!
+Celebrate British Science Week with us from Thursday 14 to Sunday 17 March

 Explore and discover the exciting mix of experts and their activities on each date below!